 The Emergency Core Cooling System (ECCS) of a pressurised water reactor (PWR) is the main line of defence against a radiation accident which could result in severe casualties and lead to the contamination of a huge area of land, possibly covering tens of square kilometres.

-Loss of coolant - or the failure of the cooling systems- lay behind several major accidents or incidents that have taken place since civil nuclear power was first introduced in the 1950s, but two examples are highlighted for examination, viz., Three Mile Island 2 and Fukushima Diachi.
+Several major accidents or incidents have taken place since civil nuclear power was first introduced in the 1950s, but two examples are highlighted for examination, viz., Three Mile Island 2 in the US and Fukushima Diachi in Japan.

 The batteries supplying emergency lighting in the control room and its instrumentation soon ran out, as did the controls of steam turbines driving emergency coolant pumps which might otherwise have dealt with the residual heat following the shutdown.
 The control room was plunged in darkness, alleviated eventually with a string of car batteries.